Holladay, UT Demographics

 A map of Holladay's Population by Race

-Of the 333 places in Utah, Holladay is the 34th most populous.
+Holladay is ranked the 36th most populous place in Utah, out of 334 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Holladay was ranked the 34th most populous place in the 2020 Census.

 Holladay's White Population